-5.2 General Concerns
+5.1 General Concerns

-The solution above costs little effort but only works for what we expect is a small subset of the usage of an SE.
 In general an SE with back-end nearline storage will have various available quotas for VO/groups on the nearline store(s) (GlueSAs) as well as various available quotas and policies for online staging areas.
-As far as we can tell there are more questions than answers here.
+As far as we can tell there are more questions than answers here, since the schema apparently didn't anticipate any information about online staging areas.

-- Common usage: for SRMs in production now, is there a one-to-one mapping between SAs and online staging areas?
-Is there such a thing as a 'staging space' (chunk of online storage dedicated to a single VO, like a physical disk partition) or is it more like a GlueCE that supports several VOs?? - Do we limit the online staging area concept to where it makes sense (only in the case of systems with nearline back-ends) or do we insist on uniformity and have 'fake online staging areas' for disk-based SEs?
-It seems more logical to have disk SEs with no staging object defined. - How do we model an OSA?
-Do we define another StorageArea with a 'onlineStagingArea' or 'cache' type?
-Or do we define a Glue CacheArea or OnlineStagingArea subclass of the SE schema?
+• Common usage: for SRMs in production now, is there a one-to-one mapping between SAs and online staging areas?
+Is there such a thing as a 'staging space' (chunk of online storage dedicated to a single VO, like a physical disk partition) or is it more like a GlueCE that supports several VOs??